 This seasonal condition is caused by lolitrem, a fungal toxin that’s produced by an endophyte fungus found in ryegrass pastures.
 Ryegrass staggers is therefore different from “staggers” in cows, which is due to hypomagnesaemia.er.

-Endophyte fungi grow well in the summer and autumn when it is warm, and the toxins tend to concentrate in the lower leaf sheath, flower heads and seeds, but can be found in all parts of the plant.
-Horses inadvertently eat the toxin when grazing, and with shorter grass and hard grazing, larger amounts of the toxin-contaminated pasture are ingested.
+Endophyte fungi flourish in the summer and autumn when it is warm, especially in more humid areas of the paddock.
+The toxin concentrates in the lower leaf sheath, flower heads and seeds, but can be found in all parts of the plant.
+With shorter grass and hard grazing, larger amounts of the toxin are ingested.

-Clinical signs may develop 7-14 days after exposure and are the result of the toxins interfering with nerve transmission.
-Affected horses can show varying degrees of clinical signs.
-Mildly affected horses can become more nervous and spooky to handle and ride, and sensitive to sudden movement and noise.
-More severely affected horses may show severe head nodding, splaying of legs and a tendency to stumble, stagger or fall.
-Fine tremors are usually exacerbated by movement and hind-quarter paralysis can also be observed.
+Clinical signs can vary but generally develop seven to fourteen days after exposure and are the result of the toxins interfering with nerve transmission.
+Those mildly affected become more nervous and flightier to handle and/or ride and are sensitive to sudden movements and noise.
+Severely affected animals show fine tremors, severe head nodding, ear flicking, splaying of legs and may stumble, stagger, fall or become recumbent.
+Signs are generally made worse by stimulation.

 Recovery relies on the removal of the animal(s) from the contaminated pasture to a ‘safe’ paddock or yard.
 The time for full recovery is variable depending upon the level and duration of exposure.
 Misadventure is the greatest risk during this time, so it is important to keep animals quiet and in an area free of hazards such as dams or rough terrain.